There are four main research themes in the ACTION lab.

 How do people across the lifespan learn new knowledge outside of the classroom?
 How do people across the lifespan search and assess the “evidence” needed to make complex judgments?

-II.
-Coupling Cognitive Systems
+2. Coupling Cognitive Agents

 How do people + machine work together to perform complex cognitive tasks?
 How can we build a system to help both machine and human learn new knowledge?

-III.
-Easy-to-Understand and Actionable Health Information for All
+3. Understandable and Actionable Information for All